-There was once two grape growers, who each had plots handed down to them from their fathers.
+There were once two grape growers, who each had plots handed down to them from their fathers.
 One of the farmers was a diligent, wise man, who followed the teachings of his father and was prosperous with his craft.
 The other man heeded little the gifts of his father, and was prone to vice and laziness.

 It happened that one year, as the winter was receding, the lazy farmer neglected to prune the old growth from his vines.
 The wise farmer, who went out to the fields with his children to prune the vines, noticed this and grumbled to himself, pitying his neighbor in his heart, but not going to his house to correct him.
 The lazy farmer waited too long, and new shoots sprang from the old canes.
 This was bad news, for it meant that his harvest would be less than it otherwise would be; the wise farmer’s vines were already thriving when his neighbor’s vines were just beginning their year’s growth.